Download Current Bylaws in our Archive HERE

 The Membership Committee shall be chaired by the Membership Secretary and include up to five (5) committee members.
 The Membership Committee will be responsible for membership requirements in Article III – Membership, section 2.b and Article VIII, Section 3, 3.a and 3.b.(Amended September 18, 1986, and February 21, 1991, September 2006)

 Section 2.
-The Chapter President shall appoint chairpersons for: Constitution and By-Laws, Building Maintenance, Equipment Maintenance, Grounds & Roads Maintenance, Forestry, Wildlife Management, Ponds and Streams, Nature Trail, Rifle and Pistol Range, Trap and Skeet Range, Archery Range, Camp Ground, Hunter Safety, Firearms Safety, Legislation, Public Relations & Conservation Education, Information Technology (IT), and other ad hoc committees as he shall deem necessary for chapter operations and to plan, coordinate, and implement special studies, programs, or events.
+The Chapter President shall appoint chairpersons for: Constitution and By-Laws, Building Maintenance, Equipment Maintenance, Grounds & Roads Maintenance, Forestry, Wildlife Management, Ponds and Streams, Nature Trail, Rifle and Pistol Range, Trap and Skeet Range, Archery Range, Camp Ground, Hunter Safety, Firearms Safety, Legislation, Public Relations & Conservation Education, Environmental Stewardship, Information Technology (IT), and other ad hoc committees as he shall deem necessary for chapter operations and to plan, coordinate, and implement special studies, programs, or events.
 Such studies, programs, or events shall be in keeping with the policies and goals of the Chapter.
-(Amended September 18, 1986, Amended October 2003, Amended February 17, 2021)
+(Amended September 18, 1986, Amended October 2003, Amended May 21 2014, Amended February 17, 2021)

 Article XII – Quorum